Johnson turns rough day into 1-shot lead at East Lake

-Johnson could at least see his entire golf ball from the first cut on the par-5 18th at East Lake, setting up a two-putt birdie for an even-par 70 and a one-shot lead lead over Sungjae Im.
+McIlroy also shrugged off his shot, in which he tried to do too much with a gnarly lie, not so much to get over the water but a bunker on the right side.
+It cost him a bogey for a 71 that left him five behind, though he could see a bigger picture.

-The big picture going into the final two rounds is all about opportunity.
+That might have been the best take after a second round filled with birdies and blunders.
+The next 36 holes are all about opportunity for the nine player separated by just five shots.

-As well as Johnson has been playing — two runner-up finishes and an 11-shot victory in his last three starts — there was a chance he could have started with that two-shot lead and created some big separation.
+As well as Johnson has been playing — two runner-up finishes and an 11-shot victory in his last three starts — there was a chance he could have taken his two-shot lead at the start of the tournament and run away with it.

-Instead, nine players are separated by five shots heading for the Labor Day finish.
+Johnson, with rounds of 67-70 along with starting at 10 under as the No. 1 seed in the FedEx Cup, was at 13 under.

 Im, the budding star from South Korea whose game had gone lukewarm coming out of the three-month shutdown, birdied three of his last four holes for a 64 and will be in the final group with Johnson.

 Xander Schauffele, who won the Tour Championship as a rookie in 2017, ran off three straight birdies late in his round for a 65 and was two shots behind.
-Another big move came from PGA champion Collin Morikawa, whose 66 put him in range.
+Another big move came from PGA champion Collin Morikawa, whose 66 put him four shots out of the lead.

-And it took some help from the leading players who stumbled on an East Lake course that punished mistakes.
+Johnson hit the fairway on the first and fifth holes — both pars.
+He still managed a birdie on No. 8 when he drove into a bunker, came up short of the green and chipped in from 40 feet, both the par 5s and on No. 3, where he made a 40-footer.

-Johnson has rounds of 67-70, and along with starting at 10 under because of his No. 1 seed, was at 13-under par.
-He hit only two fairways — the first hole and the fifth, where both times he made par.
-He still managed a birdie on No. 8 when he chipped in from 40 feet and the final hole, one of the two par 5s at East Lake.
+“I feel like I got my two bad rounds out of the way and I got two good ones coming, where the other guys, they’ve shot some good scores,” Johnson said.
+“My game feels good.
+I’ve still got a lot of confidence in everything I’m doing.
+Just I’ve got to hit it in the fairway.
+That’s pretty simple.”

 Justin Thomas pulled within one shot until he couldn’t convert birdie chances and then drove so far left on the 18th that he had to pitch out sideways, leading to bogey and a 71.

 Jon Rahm again was keeping stride with Johnson until he found the water off the tee at the par-3 15th and made double bogey, followed by a wild drive that led to bogey on the 16th.
 He shot a 74, nine shots worse than his opening round.
-That left him four shots behind at 9 under, along with Morikawa and Tyrrell Hatton, who had a 66 and spoke for the field when he said hitting from the rough “is a complete lottery.”
+That left him four shots behind at 9 under.

 That’s what was so maddening for Thomas, who felt like he was hitting it well enough from tee to green.
 He ranks last in the 30-man field in putting, which would not surprise him.